Kanigiri revenue division

-Kanigiri revenue division is an administrative division in the Prakasam district of the Indian state of Andhra Pradesh.
-It is one of the three revenue divisions in the district and comprises thirteen mandals.
-It was formed on 4 April 2022 by the Y. S. Jagan Mohan Reddy led Government of Andhra Pradesh.
+Kanigiri revenue division is an administrative division in the Markapuram district of the Indian state of Andhra Pradesh.
+It is one of the two revenue divisions in the district and comprises 6 mandals.
+It was formed on 4 April 2022 by the Government of Andhra Pradesh.

 Administration

-The revenue division comprises thirteen mandals: Chandrasekharapuram, Darsi, Donakonda, Hanumanthunipadu, Kanigiri, Konkanamitla, Kurichedu, Marripudi, Pamuru, Pedacherlopalli, Podili, Ponnaluru and Veligandla.
+The revenue division comprises 6 mandals: Chandrasekharapuram, Hanumanthunipadu, Kanigiri, Pamuru, Pedacherlopalli and Veligandla.